South Africa–Taiwan relations: Trade

 Despite the derecognition of Taiwan, the two countries maintained trade relations; As of 2010, the Bank of Taiwan still maintained a branch in South Africa and in 2010 Taiwan ranked as South Africa's 16th largest importer, with goods totaling over 5.9 million rand ($861,000).
+As of 2019, "South Africa is Taiwan’s largest trade partner in Africa".